"A good poet is someone who manages,

 young to fight.
 So, I collect tin foil, hope

+it helps.
 It was a precious shining moment.

 BILL ROBERTS is a Pushcart-nominated poet from Broomfield, Colorado.
 He has been widely published in online and small-press magazines (nearly a thousand in about 200 journals).
 He has had a poem nominated for Best of the Net in 2009, and another poem in 2010.
 Bill offers a seminar on how to write a poem a day in 15 minutes, and then take it to market.
 He has a new Australian terrier, Princess Honey, who is trying to discipline him to use the big bathroom outdoors.
 Contact